The Regional District of Central Okanagan operates a Biological Nutrient Removal (BNR) Wastewater Treatment Plant (WWTP).

 The Westside Regional Wastewater Treatment plant is located on Gellatly Road and receives wastewater from the City of West Kelowna, the District of Peachland and Westbank First Nation Reserves #9 and #10.
 View Annual Reports

-A $3.5-million expansion project is underway to extend and expand the outfall from the plant into Okanagan Lake.
-Check out the project details - Please note during construction through the end of March that Pebble Beach Park will be closed.
+A $4.7-million expansion project is underway to extend and expand the outfall from the plant into Okanagan Lake.
+Check out the project details - Please note due to unforseen construction challenges the closure of Pebble Beach Park is extended until May 31st.
 View Public Service Announcement

 The original plant began service in 1989 and was designed for a population of 7,000 and a nominal hydraulic capacity of 2,800 cubic meters of wastewater per day.
 The original plant is no longer in service and three major upgrades have taken place, the most recent completed in 2012.
 The plant now provides wastewater treatment for approximately 42,000 people with a nominal hydraulic capacity of 16,800 cubic meters per day.
 2012 Expansion Plan Information Detailed Plant Process Information

 Wastewater enters the plant through a Parshall Flume (to provide control and monitoring of flow) and is then screened and degritted prior to receiving primary clarification.
 The plant operates a secondary treatment process called the 'Westbank Process', an internationally recognized process of treating wastewater.
 The Westbank Process is based on the 3-Stage Bardenpho process with provisions for a Return Activated Sludge denitrification upstream of the anaerobic zone.
 Each bioreactor feeds a dedicated secondary clarifier.
 The effluent undergoes tertiary treatment via filtration and Ultra Violet disinfection.
 The tertiary treated effluent from the plant is discharged into Okanagan Lake through an outfall.